Many people arrive here after several attempts to quit porn.

 • For boredom: Creative projects, learning something, cooking.
 Anything that engages your hands and mind.

-The goal is not to replace one compulsion with another.
-It’s to build a wider menu of ways to meet the needs porn was meeting.
+Build a wider menu of ways to meet the needs porn was meeting.

 5. Get accountability: the right kind